 The Ivan and Doreen Budgen Trophy will be awarded for one year to the winner of Class 2.

-The Kath and Dennis Loxton Trophy for Class 3.
+The Kath and Dennis Loxton Trophy will be awarded for one year to the winner of Class 3.

 A Salver will be awarded for one year to the winner of Class 4.